jamesrayman/Ero/docs/euclid.md

 ### Expressions

 An "expression" is an instruction on how to compute the value of an object.
 Simple literals like `-4.34` and `"Hello, world"` are considered expressions, as they specify how to create a real object and a string object, respectively.
 More complex expressions can be created through the use of constructions, or functions, along with operators.
-For example `sqrt(x^2 + y^2 + z^2)` is an expression that computes the distance from the origin to point (`x`, `y`, `z`).
+For example, `sqrt(x^2 + y^2 + z^2)` is an expression that computes the distance from the origin to point (`x`, `y`, `z`).

 ### Statements